qReduMIS: A Quantum-Informed Reduction Algorithm for the Maximum Independent Set Problem: Additional Numerical Results

 \textbf{Number of QPU calls.} In Fig.~\ref{fig:histogram-qpu-calls}, we provide histograms showing the number of QPU calls (across $R=20$ runs) for both in-set and out-set selection strategies for the two hardest instances considered in Tab.~\ref{tab:4hp}.
 We find that a small number of calls ($\lesssim 10$) is sufficient for these instances with $n=137$ nodes, in line with the expected (moderate) logarithmic increase of algorithmic depth $D$ with system size $n$.
 Moreover, we find that in-set selection typically requires a smaller number of QPU calls, likely due to its larger removal footprint, because we only remove one (frozen) node at a time (for $\lambda=1$) within the out-set strategy, but we remove one frozen node together with its kernel neighborhood when adopting the in-set strategy.
 As such, qReduMIS is expected to reach an empty kernel faster when adopting the in-set strategy.
 Finally, we note that the number of QPU calls can be reduced with a simple extension of our selection strategy in which we select one node per kernel component which allows to (potentially) unblock all kernel components in parallel.

 Likewise, the number of QPU calls for qReduMIS with in-set selection across the larger testbed underlying Fig.~\ref{fig:performance-hp} is shown in Fig.~\ref{fig:qpu-calls}.
-We find that small UJ instances with $n \lesssim 100$ nodes tend to be fully reducible, and thus do not require any QPU calls \citep{schuetz:24}.
+We find that small UJ instances with $n \lesssim 100$ nodes tend to be fully reducible, and thus do not require any QPU calls \citep{schuetz:24}, thus providing a QPU resource efficiency improvement over vanilla QAA for this set of (fully reducible) instances.
 Some of the larger instances with $n \gtrsim 100$ nodes may have a non-empty kernel, and thus may require calls to the QPU.
 However, compared to vanilla QAA, the overhead is small in that a small number of calls is sufficient to reach termination of qReduMIS.

 We also observe a relatively strong Pearson correlation coefficient $\sim -0.92$ between the number of QPU calls and the size of the first reduction, i.e., the larger the first classical reduction, the smaller the average number of QPU calls.
 The number of QPU calls is anti-correlated with the performance measure $P_{\mathrm{MIS}}$, as confirmed by a relatively strong Pearson correlation coefficient of $\sim -0.40$.
 Overall, the emerging rationale can be simply stated as follows: The larger the problem size $n$, the smaller the average reduction, the larger the kernel, the larger the number of QPU calls, the smaller the average $P_{\mathrm{MIS}}$.